Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 A Pair of Qing Dynasty Kangxi Bowls with Pinkish Ground and Falangcai Enamel Featuring a Puce Four-Character Yuzhi Mark and Period in a Double Square

-This pair of Qing Dynasty-marked and period Kangxi Falangcai bowls exhibit exquisite craftsmanship.
+This pair of Qing Dynasty-marked and period Kangxi Falangcai bowls exhibits exquisite craftsmanship.
 They are adorned with a striking Falangcai palette that showcases a variety of colored enamels, featuring floral designs with vibrant hues and delicate green shading on the leaves, juxtaposed against deep bluish-green tones on the four panels set against a pale pink ground.
 Notably, the presence of extensive crazing in both the ground and panels is characteristic of Falangcai enamels, further attesting to their authenticity and age.
 Attention to detail in the color balance and shading is essential when appreciating these remarkable bowls.
-Additionally, evidence of flaking in the biscuit indicates their historical significance.
+Additionally, evidence of flaking in the biscuit indicates its historical significance.
 The Falangcai color palette is particularly noteworthy, enhancing the overall aesthetic appeal of the pieces.
-Each bowl bears the Kangxi four-character Yuzhi mark in puce enamel, enclosed within double squares on the base, affirming their provenance.
+Each bowl bears the Kangxi four-character Yuzhi mark in puce enamel, enclosed within double squares on the base, affirming its provenance.
 These expertly crafted Kangxi bowls measure approximately 5 7/8 inches in diameter. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Imperial Qianlong Celadon Vase of the Qing Dynasty: Mark and Period Analysis